Zlatko Dalić

 Zlatko Dalić ([zlâtko dǎːlitɕ]; born 26 October 1966) is a Croatian professional football manager and former player.
+He has been the manager of the Croatia national team since 2017.

-He has been manager of the Croatia national team since 2017 and led them to a runners-up finish at the 2018 FIFA World Cup and third place at the 2022 FIFA World Cup.
+He has been manager of the Croatia since 2017 and led them to a second and third place finish at the 2018 and 2022 FIFA World Cups, respectively, along with qualifications for UEFA Euro 2020 and UEFA Euro 2024.
+He has consequently been regarded as the greatest manager in the team's history.

 Playing career

 During his time as a player, Dalić played for a number of clubs.

 He started off his youth career at Troglav 1918 Livno, before joining Hajduk Split in 1983 and thus starting his senior career.
 He stayed at Hajduk Split until 1986, after joining Cibalia, which was at that time known as Dinamo Vinkovci.
 Apart from Hajduk Split and Cibalia, Dalić also played for Budućnost Titograd, Velež Mostar and Varteks.
 He finished his career in 2000 at Varteks.

 Coaching career

 Varteks

 After ending his playing career in 2000, he became assistant coach at Varteks.
 From May 2002 to May 2005, Dalić worked as the club's sports director, and during the 2003–04 and 2004–05 seasons he simultaneously acted as assistant coach for Miroslav Blažević.

 In May 2005, he was appointed manager of Varteks and in his first season at the helm he won third place in the Croatian First League and reached the final of the Croatian Cup.
 In the first leg of the final, which was played in Rijeka, Varteks lost 0–4 to HNK Rijeka.
 In the second leg in Varaždin, Dalić nearly created a sensation leading the team to a 5–1 win, but they were one goal short from lifting the silverware.